 An Architect’s Guide to Salesforce Integration

 Jacqui Park is a Senior Salesforce Solutions Architect at RafterOne with over a decade of experience consulting, building and delivering solutions to customers.
-She’s a Salesforce-certified specialist in digital transformation, CRM & ERP consulting, data management and business intelligence.
+She’s a Salesforce-certified specialist in digital transformation, CRM & Enterprise Resource Planning (ERP) consulting, data management and business intelligence.
 And if that wasn’t enough, she’s also a former professional boxer.

-I had the pleasure of working with Jacqui several years ago at Salesforce partner, Nubik – now Deloitte Digital.
-She taught me a lot about Salesforce implementations, best practices, and she’s an expert in the world’s top CRM with a wealth of knowledge most SFDC consultants could only dream of.
+I had the pleasure of working with Jacqui several years ago at Nubik — now Deloitte Digital — a Salesforce partner.
+Jacqui taught me a lot about Salesforce implementations, best practices, and she’s an expert in the world’s top CRM with a wealth of knowledge most consultants could only dream of.

-We spoke recently about the rise of a very particular technology that can give Salesforce engineers and consultants a particular edge when it comes to delivering work to clients.
-No, not AI although Salesforce does have that covered with the 2024 release of Agentforce.
+We spoke recently about the rise of a technology that gives Salesforce engineers and consultants a particular edge when it comes to delivering work to clients.
+No, not AI although Salesforce does have that covered with the new Agentforce.
 I’m talking about no-code and low-code tools.

 It might just turn out that you don’t need AI to make the best Salesforce integration; you just need no-code.